agencik007/beer-catalog-frontend/README.md

 Hello and welcome to my very first big project.
 You can check it out on [World of beers](https://beercatalog.networkmanager.pl/) website.

-Project is based on [MERN tutorial](https://github.com/bradtraversy/mern-tutorial) by Brad Traversy.
-I wanted to learn redux-toolkit.

 I divided the project into [Frontend](https://github.com/agencik007/beer-catalog-frontend) and [Backend](https://github.com/agencik007/beer-catalog-backend)